Sembawang MRT Station

-On old habit among Sembawang residents was revived and incorporated into the design of the Sembawang MRT station.
-Back in the 1950s and 1960s, when the Naval Base and other British bases were still operating, a common sight was bicycles passing between Sembawang and Chye Kay village ferrying uniformed personnel.
-When the British withdrew in 1967, the use of bicycles dwindled.
-The centralising of civic activities at Sembawang New Town and the introduction of the Mass Rapid Transit (MRT) have revived the two-wheels.
-Workers from the Sembawang Shipyard put up a request to the Land Transport Authority (LTA) for a bigger bicycle parking area at the Sembawang MRT station as many of them cycle to work.
-Sembawang MRT station becomes equipped with 350 bicycle stands, the largest number of all the stations on the Woodlands MRT Line.
-The station has two bicycle parks within its precinct and both are exceptionally well-utilised with at least a hundred bicycles seen parked at one time, even at 3 or 4 am when the trains are not running.
+The design of Sembawang MRT Station revived an old habit among the residents to ride their bicycles.
+Back in the 1950s and 1960s, when the Sembawang Naval Base and other British bases were still in operation, uniformed personnel were ferried between Sembawang and Chye Kay Village on bicycles.
+Bicycles became less common after the withdrawal of the British from the late 1960s onwards.
+Fast forward to the 1990s, workers from the Sembawang shipyard requested the Land Transport Authority for more bicycle stands at the station to facilitate their travel between the station and their work.
+The station is now equipped with 350 bicycle stands, the most among all the stations on the Woodlands MRT Line.5 There are two bicycle parks and both are exceptionally well utilised with at least 100 bicycles parked there at one time, even at 3 or 4 am when the trains have stopped running.6

-To increase commuter comfort, bus bays at the MRT stations on the Woodlands MRT Line are located right at the entrance of the station.
-The bus bays are 36 m long, much longer than the 14 m bus bays in the older stations, allowing up to three busses at one time.
-All the bus bays are sheltered with four m high roofs.
-Additional features of the MRT stations along this route include covered linkways, overhead bridges with escalators and conveniently-located taxi-stands.
-The MRT stations are also fitted with real-time electronic display boards with information on train schedules, service disruptions and diversions and mobilisation exercises.
-The 19 new trains added to this line are specially designed with improved automated public address systems, better propulsion systems and extended braking systems for smoother rides.
+To increase the comfort of commuters, bus bays at the MRT stations on the Woodlands Line are located right at the entrance of the station.
+The bus bays are 36 m long, much longer than the 14-metre-wide bus bays in the older stations, allowing up to three buses at a time.
+All the bus bays are sheltered with four-metre-high roofs.
+Additional features of the train stations along the Woodlands Line include covered linkways, overhead bridges with escalators and conveniently located taxi stands.7 The MRT stations are also fitted with real-time electronic display boards with information on train schedules, service disruptions and diversions as well as mobilisation exercises.8 The 19 new trains added to this line are specially designed with improved automated public address systems, better propulsion systems and extended braking systems for smoother rides.9

-There are four shopping units at the Sembawang MRT station, spread over 1,489 sq m of commercial space.
-The shops are located with greater visibility and easy accessibility in mind, on the concourse at one side of the station, unlike in older stations where one would have to walk a longer distance to reach the shops.
-The station, a distinctive building, has a kampung-style roof.
+The station building, along with others on the Woodlands Line, features colours that blend in with the surroundings.
+It also has a kampong-style roof.10 There are more shopping opportunities at the station – four shopping units spread over 1,489 sq m – to cater to the larger number of commuters using the station.
+The shops are located with greater visibility and easy accessibility in mind – on the concourse at one side of the station, unlike in older stations where one would have to walk past the many train commuters to reach the shops.11

 Naidu Ratnala Thulaja